The Ultimate Guide to “Squish the Bug”

 - Hit with substantial weight on their rear foot.

 For a hitter to forcefully engage their hips into the swing, weight must come off the rear foot.
-The forward transfer of bodyweight (during the approach phase) coming up against a firm front side enables un-weighting the back foot (see Pillar V: Firm Front Side).
-When this happens, core rotation (see Pillar VII: Core Rotation) can occur smoothly without resistance.
+The forward transfer of bodyweight (during the approach phase) coming up against a firm front side enables un-weighting the back foot.
+When this happens, core rotation can occur smoothly without resistance.

 - Lose the energy built up during gather and approach.

 The energy built up by the legs working against the ground must be transferred smoothly to the rotating hips.
-When squish the bug turns the rear ankle, which turns the back knee, which turns the hips, this breaks the chain of energy created by previous kinetic links (see Stone XXI: Kinetic Links).
+When squish the bug turns the rear ankle, which turns the back knee, which turns the hips, this breaks the energy chain created by previous kinetic links.
 Just as the driver who “rides the brakes” while pushing the gas pedal, squish the bug acts as a “brake” to core rotation.

 Senate Ruling on Squish the Bug